dornornocoffee/todos-demo/README.md

 # Angular Todos

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.14.
+This project was generated with Angular CLI version 18.2.14.
+This project is about todo-list web demo which I learned from the tutorial.

+The style of this web demo was made by **Monsterlessons Academy**.
+I only used it for educational propose.

 ## Development server